Sesto Pals: Emigration

-By his own account, Pals lived a quiet and exceptionally fulfilling life down to 1970: caught up in his work during daytime, he turned to writing literature at night, and reconnected with his avant-garde friends.
+In 1969, Pană curated an anthology of avant-garde literature from the interwar period, which allocated some space to his Alge friends, including Pals.
+By his own account, the latter was living a quiet and exceptionally fulfilling life, down to 1970: caught up in his work during daytime, he turned to writing literature at night, and reconnected with his avant-garde friends.
 He still refrained from going public, although two of his close friends, former avant-garde writers Baranga and Geo Bogza, were well regarded by the regime and could arrange him a publishing deal.
 He was more preoccupied with discovering (as he put it) "the mystery of existence through one's own existence".
 That interval came to an end in 1970, when he and his wife were allowed to emigrate.
 They were seen to their plane by Bogza, the dissenting communist.
 Pals was forced by the authorities to leave his voluminous manuscripts behind in Romania; he split them into fascicles, which he hid in various places.
 Ion and Valentina Caraion, together with their daughter Marta, were themselves allowed to leave in 1981, moving to Lausanne.

 Caraion, who had agreed to collaborate with the Securitate in return for his freedom, was repeatedly blackmailed by his former supervisors.

-Pals resumed his professional career in Haifa, where he oversaw the digging of utility tunnels.
+During the backlash that followed his departure, in April 1982 the national-communist weekly Săptămîna published Sestopali's statements against the Caraions, as part of a series called "Ion Caraion as seen by his family".
+Pals had by then resumed his professional career in Haifa, where he oversaw the digging of utility tunnels.
 He traveled outside the country to meet Luca, who was living in Paris.
 However, his health declined abruptly, and he was forced to take retirement in 1982.
 He suffered from gastrointestinal cancer, and was treated at the Rabin Medical Center.

 Working from his home, a small apartment in Bnei Brak, Pals focused entirely on philosophical essays, which he composed in French, and a new set of visual poetry pieces.
 He reluctantly agreed to have samples of these works published in Romanian diaspora magazines—including Caraion's Don Quijote and Alexandru Lungu's Argo.
 In 1985, the Honolulu exile Ștefan Baciu dedicated him a special issue of his MELE, a poetry newsletter.
 It included homage pieces by his old friends Păun and Bogza.
 Interviewed about his work by journalist Solo Har-Herescu in 1993, Pals was oblique: "I am not fit to answer, as my head is filled with those snake-like questions, poisoning my replies, eating them up as they [...] bite into their own tails, making it hard to know where tails begin and heads end."
 His only reason for writing was "an inner urging", as "so much better poems" already existed, which were still "of no use to the reading public".